Shortest path embeddings of graphs on surfaces: Shortest path embeddings for low genus surfaces

 Now let us focus on the triangulations in the second class.
 All of them are obtained by gluing two triangulations of the M\"{o}bius bands along their boundaries.
 In our case, we split $K$ into two bands by a cycle depicted on the bottom left picture of Figure~\ref{f:all-cases}.
-It is perhaps the most natural way how to split the Klein bottle into two M\"{o}bius bands; a particular advantage for us is that there is an isometric homeomorphism which maps one band to another and which preserves the common boundary pointwise.
+There is an isometric homeomorphism which maps one band to another and which preserves the common boundary pointwise.
 Therefore, it is sufficient to present the shortest paths embeddings with uniqueness into the bands, as on the middle three pictures.
-Then we get drawings of Kc1-Kc4 using this homeomorphism.
-For example, Kc1 is obtained by gluing two copies of Mb1 together.
+Then we get drawings of Kc1--Kc4 using this homeomorphism.
+For example, Kc1 is obtained by gluing two copies of Mb1 together, as depicted on the bottom right picture of Figure~\ref{f:all-cases}.
 The vertices on the pictures are the lattice points of the same lattice as above with exception of two points of Mb3.
 The points on the `central' cycle of Mb3 have coordinates $(\frac16, \frac b2)$, $(\frac 49, \frac b2)$, and $(\frac 89, \frac b2)$.
-Note that we have redrawn the original drawings of Lawrencenko and Negami~\cite{ln-itkb-97} quite significantly, but it is easy to check that we get the same triangulations, because these `halves' of triangulations of $K$ are quite small. \vojta{Since there are triangulations Kc1-Kc4, I would expect pictures Mb1-Mb4, no only Mb1-Mb3.
-Am I missing something?} \martin{I think that there are combinations 1+1, 1+2, 2+2, and 1+3, if I remember well.
-I am not completely sure which ones, but surely only 4 out of the 6 possibilities work.} \vojta{If not all combinations lead to a valid triangulation, then I suggest to mention it somewhere.}
+Note that we have significantly redrawn the original drawings of Lawrencenko and Negami~\cite{ln-itkb-97}, but it is easy to check that we get the same triangulations, because each triangulation of the M\"{o}bius band Mb1--Mb3 is quite small.